Aidavdw/komurasaki_air_breathing/documentation/presentation.md

 Concurrently, update valve state, and calculate fluxes from this Then combine these fluxes, and determine the accumulation using the fluid model.
 Feed this value back, until runge-kutta iteration is finished.
 Then move to the next time step.
+Note that valve & domain are drawn parallel.
+Both write into their own buffer.
+These buffers are later added together.
+This latter operation is lighter, so heavier operation of calculation can be done concurrently.
 ## Decomissioning
 Exporting all the data, cleaning up memory.